jsauerland/Data-Engineering-Olist-Project/Development_Diary.md

+Move the below to future rollout - drafting ahead of time. this isn't ready yet

-0.12: Created a stored procedure that will create a new flat table that joins together olist_orders, olist_order_items,  olist_order_payments into one table.
+x.xx: Created a stored procedure that will create a new flat table that joins together olist_orders, olist_order_items,  olist_order_payments into one table.
 This will be considered an analytical table that will be queried often

-0.13: Developed a DBT connection to BigQuery / GCP.
+x.xx: Developed a DBT connection to BigQuery / GCP.
 Configured the new model so it will be materialized as a table, and a second model as a view.